krake747/krake-blog/docs/snippets/dotnet/feature-flags.md

 ```

 1. Registers feature management and links it to the "FeatureFlags" section in the configuration.
+2. Does not use feature flags.
-2. Controls access to an endpoint based on the "FeatureB" flag via `IFeatureManager`.
+3. Controls access to an endpoint based on the "FeatureB" flag via `IFeatureManager`.
-3. Uses an inline filter to manage access based on the "FeatureC" flag.
+4. Uses an inline filter to manage access based on the "FeatureC" flag.
-4. Uses a custom filter class to manage access based on the "FeatureD" flag.
+5. Uses a custom filter class to manage access based on the "FeatureD" flag.

 Add the following section to the `appsettings.[env].json` configuration files which will allow you to enable and/or
 disable feature during runtime.